Beautiful in any Language

 Call it Catalunya, Catalonia or Cataluña, in any language, this region of over seven million is just as varied as its spellings.
 Bordering France to the North, the region of Aragon to the West, Valencia to the south and the glistening Mediterranean sea to the east, the Catalonian region is comprised of four provinces, each with its own allure.

 If starting in Madrid, take the high-speed AVE just over two and one half hours to Barcelona, the undeniable capital of Catalunya.
 Known for surreal Gaudi architecture including the still unfinished Sagrada Familia, the rambling, raucous Las Ramblas and its dark, mysterious Gothic Quarter, Barcelona has become one of Europe's most dynamic, demonstrative cities.
-With a whopping 44 stops, the Barcelona Bus Turistic can give you a much-needed overview before stepping out on your own.

 Just an hour away, Tarragona is the first, large seaside town south of Barcelona.
 If you have just a day, the beaches here offer the standard Spanish plazas dotted with tapas bars and cafes.
 The jewel of Tarragona is the UNESCO World Heritage Site of Tarraco – a complex of Roman ruins and an incredible coliseum.
 And throughout the town, you'll find both Latin and Phoenician inscriptions in stone on some of the houses.